tdegeus/GooseFEM/docs/introduction.rst

 from *GooseFEM* or even from somewhere else.
 Consequently the readability of the end-user's code and of the library remains high:
-Only the end-user's "main" combines different ingredients, there is no interdependence between *GooseFEM*'s classes and data can be inspected and changed at any time.
+Only the end-user's "main" combines different ingredients, there is no interdependence between *GooseFEM*'s classes, and data can be inspected and changed at any time.

 Documentation
 -------------